-Despite the name, tire and wheel alignments are not actually repairs to the wheel or tires themselves, but rather your car’s suspension—the system of springs, ball joints and shocks connecting your wheels to the body of your vehicle.
+Despite the name, tire and wheel alignments are not actually repairs to the wheel or tires themselves, but rather your car’s suspension—the system of springs, ball joints and shocks connecting the tire and wheel assemblies to the body of your vehicle.

 The suspension controls the way your tires make contact with the road and, in turn, how the steering wheel controls the tires.
-And although an alignment is a type of suspension maintenance, the only way to easily spot a problem with your alignment is by looking at the tire and steering wheel.
+And although a wheel alignment service is a type of suspension maintenance, the only way to easily spot a problem with your alignment is by looking at the tire and steering wheel.

 During a routine front end alignment, the experienced technicians at Telle Tire & Auto Centers & KC Complete will use a top-of-the-line computerized alignment system to look for three things: camber, toe and caster.